Skip to content

 f.write(chunk)

-Directly using requests to call the API
+Directly Using requests to Call

 import requests

-"input":"Hello, dear friends",
+"input": "Hello, dear friends",

 with open('./test.mp3', 'wb') as f: